 Made from the Japanese Konjac yam, shirataki noodles are a go-to choice for those following low-carb or keto-friendly diets.
 Unlike traditional vermicelli rice noodles, shirataki noodles are incredibly low in carbs, making them an ideal substitute for this spring roll recipe.

-If you only want to eat konjac noodles, consider trying the brand Miracle Noodles.
-However, if you want your keto-friendly noodles to include a bit of tofu protein, you’ll want to check out the angel hair pasta or spaghetti by the brand House Foods.
-For a tender, yet chewy texture, Livia offers a delightful combination of konjac and oat fiber-based shirataki noodles.
+If you only want to eat konjac noodles, consider trying shirataki noodles made by Miracle Noodles.
+However, if you want your keto-friendly noodles to include a bit of tofu protein, you’ll want to check out the angel hair pasta or spaghetti by House Foods.
+For a tender, yet chewy texture, LIVIVA Foods offers a delightful combination of konjac and oat fiber-based shirataki noodles; this is my personal favorite of the three.
 Whichever option you choose, one of these will be a great vermicelli noodle substitute.

 If you are a fan of these shirataki noodles, you may also want to try my other low-carb recipes: